therkildsen-lab/user-guide/User guide.md

 <a name="run_program"/>

-## Where do I run programs?
+### Where do I run programs?

 All processes (except really tiny jobs) must be done on the local server, /workdir/.
 To connect to the local server:
 `cd /workdir/`

 <a name="install_program"/>

-## How do I install programs?
+### How do I install programs?

 There are many programs installed system-wide.
 A list of software and details on how to use it, see https://cbsu.tc.cornell.edu/lab/labsoftware.aspx.

 You can request installation of software not listed on the CBSU website using the Contact Us link, but installation may take a few days.

-You may also install programs locally yourself (we have been installing them in /home/nt246_0001/ or /home/yournetid/).
+You may also install programs locally yourself.
+Please always intall new programs under `/workdir/programs/`.
+You should also keep track of the version number of the program by first creating a new directory with the program name and version number, and install the program in this directory.

 <a name="check_memory"/>

-## How do I check memory usage?
+### How do I check memory usage?

-Keep an eye on memory and node usage with the command: `htop`
+Keep an eye on memory and node usage with the command:

+`htop`

 A window showing jobs on all 56 nodes and total memory usage will appear.
 (Be careful not to exceed the 252GB memory, or the server will crash.)
 Close the window with Control+c.
 You can also list jobs that are running but aren’t taking up CPU (e.g. crashed jobs) using: